Fan-NWPU/CroCT/README.md

 At 2023/03/30, we submited the paper to Pattern Recognition, and the code and pre-trained models will be available online upon the publication of the manuscript.

+At 2023/08/28, We have uploaded parts of the code.
+The complete code will be released after the paper is accepted.